 top of page

-ADHD Assessments for Children and Adolescents
+ADHD Assessments for Children and Adolescents in Pasadena

 These behaviors aren’t about “laziness” or “not caring”—they reflect how the ADHD brain manages attention, motivation, and self-regulation differently.
 With understanding and the right supports, kids and teens with ADHD can thrive both academically and emotionally.